loda-lang/loda-programs/programs/oeis/list0.md

 * [A020645](http://oeis.org/A020645) ([L03 program](020/A020645.asm)): Least positive integer k for which 4^n divides k!.
 * [A020647](http://oeis.org/A020647) ([L03 program](020/A020647.asm)): Least positive integer k for which 8^n divides k!.
 * [A020648](http://oeis.org/A020648) ([L03 program](020/A020648.asm)): Least positive integer k for which 9^n divides k!.
+* [A020654](http://oeis.org/A020654) ([L20 program](020/A020654.asm)): Lexicographically earliest infinite increasing sequence of nonnegative numbers containing no 5-term arithmetic progression.
+* [A020655](http://oeis.org/A020655) ([L19 program](020/A020655.asm)): Lexicographically earliest increasing sequence of positive numbers that contains no arithmetic progression of length 5.
 * [A020695](http://oeis.org/A020695) ([L08 program](020/A020695.asm)): Pisot sequence E(2,3).
 * [A020698](http://oeis.org/A020698) ([L08 program](020/A020698.asm)): a(n) = 5*a(n-1) - 2*a(n-2), with a(0)=2, a(1)=9.
 * [A020699](http://oeis.org/A020699) ([L05 program](020/A020699.asm)): Expansion of (1-3*x)/(1-5*x).